wp-plugins/pinterest-rss-widget/readme.txt

 Version 1.4 adds the capability of showing pins from a specific board in the widget or shortcode, rather than just all of the latest pins from a specific user.
 (See FAQs for instructions).

 Note: This plugin is heavily based on the Image Feed Widget plugin created by Yorik van Havre (http://wordpress.org/extend/plugins/image-feed-widget/).
-It also utilizes the timthumb PHP script for image resizing (http://code.google.com/p/timthumb/)
+As of version 2.0 it also utilizes the jQuery NailThumb script for image resizing (http://www.garralab.com/nailthumb.php) and no longer utilizes the timthumb.php script.

 == Installation ==